 Summary statistics of the individual LCSS items and summary scale scores and the change from baseline will be summarized for the ITT population at every time point at which the instrument is given.
-In addition, the change from baseline to the best LCSS score during treatment, defined as the maximum LCSS score reported between Cycle 2 Day 1 through the end of treatment visit, will be presented.
+In addition, the change from baseline to the best LCSS score during treatment, defined as the best LCSS score reported during treatment, including the end of treatment visit, will be presented.
 Finally, the change from baseline to the last LCSS score during treatment, defined as the LCSS score at the end of treatment visit or the last reported on-treatment LCSS score before clinical cutoff for subjects who have not had an end of treatment visit, will be presented.

-Statistical comparisons will be made between the treatment arms for change from baseline to last administration and best score using analysis of covariance.
-Histology (squamous cell carcinoma versus non-squamous cell carcinoma) and ECOG status (0 versus 1) at screening will be the covariates.
+Statistical comparisons will be made between the treatment arms for change from baseline to last administration using analysis of covariance.
+Histology (squamous cell carcinoma versus non-squamous cell carcinoma) and ECOG status (0 versus 1) at baseline will be the covariates.